anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08.md

 - consumer then the typical consideration is total cost of ownership as the consumption is to usually to support internal business operations: BSS/OSS systems.
 - provider of cloud services, through operation of their own cloud or reselling of cloud services, then typical consideration is margin (cost to offer services vs income received).

 These two stances will drive differing approaches to how a CSP would look to manage how it interacts within a Multi-Cloud environment.
-The following table provides a summary of the needs for Multi-Cloud and classes of applicable technologies, and the standards that are available to meet these needs and of the applicable Anuket Reference Architectures.

-Add Summary Table here!!

 <a name="8.2.5"></a>
 ### 8.2.5 Aspects of Multi-Cloud Security